 With all the recent advances in our understanding of the roles played by the gut microbiome in dog (and human) health, it’s essential to talk with your veterinarian about how you can help support your pup’s gut health.
 Many veterinary practices today are leveraging the best of conventional medicine and natural approaches to help your dog maintain a healthy gut microbiome.
 If your dog struggles with digestive issues, your veterinarian will be able to advise you on proper treatment.

 Depending on the cause of your pup’s issues, this treatment may include antibiotics to eliminate pathogens, diet changes to avoid triggering allergic responses, or fecal transplants to help introduce healthy microbes where they are missing.

 Balancing your puppy’s gut bacteria from day one is an important step for their overall health.

 By discovering and correcting gut imbalances as soon as possible, you may help your furry friend be less susceptible to certain diseases, immune conditions, and other health challenges.
 Along with the help of your veterinarian, taking good care of your puppy from the innermost folds of the intestines all the way to the outermost tips of their fur will help keep them healthy for many years to come.

 A healthy pet starts with a healthy gut.
-AnimalBiome offers gut microbiome assessment kits for cats and dogs.
+AnimalBiome offers gut health microbiome test kits for cats and dogs.
 See how the bacteria living in your pet’s gut microbiome compare with those found in healthy cats and dogs.
-We also offer supplements for cats and dogs with chronic digestive issues including diarrhea, vomiting, and constipation that introduce whole communities of healthy microbes to your pet.
+We also offer gut restoration supplements for cats and dogs with chronic digestive issues including diarrhea, vomiting, and constipation that introduce whole new communities of healthy microbes to your pet.